BemidjiState/.github/profile/README.md

 1. Use the **Add people** or **Add teams** button.
 1. Select the person or team you would like to grant access to.
 1. When prompted, select a role for the person or team and use the **Add selection** button to submit your choice.

-## How to use GitHub

-Instructions on just about everything can be found in [GitHub Docs](https://docs.github.com).